DavidVujic/my-emacs-config/README.md

 EditorConfig helps developers define and maintain consistent coding styles between different editors and IDEs.

 ### elpy
-The Emacs Lisp Python Environment in Emacs
+The Emacs Lisp Python Environment in Emacs.

+### emojify
+Display emojis in Emacs.

 ### exec-path-from-shell
 Allows environment variables to be retrieved from the shell, so that Emacs will see the same values you get in a terminal.